vivin/gradle-semantic-build-versioning/README.md

 ### `startingVersion`

 This sets the version to use when no previous tags could be found.
 By default it is set to `0.0.1`.
-This must be a valid semantic-version string.
+This must be a valid semantic-version string **without** identifiers.

 ### `tagPrefix`